jaburns/NintendoSpy/docs/guide-evilash25.md

         b) The correct pins are wired between your extension harness to the correct pins on your Arduino.
         c) Your PC can see your Arduino on a COM port (you are able to upload the firmware.ino to your Arduino)

-2. If you are having trouble getting the Arduino programming software working or getting it to see your Auduino on a COM port, [try this guide](file:///C:/Program%20Files%20\(x86\)/Arduino/reference/Guide_Windows.html).
+2. If you are having trouble getting the Arduino programming software working or getting it to see your Auduino on a COM port, try the guide located at ``C:/Program Files (x86)/Arduino/reference/Guide_Windows.html``.

 ## FAQ